Winter is just around the corner.

 3. The amount of your dog’s body fat

-As you may have already known, body fat is like an extra layer of clothing that acts as an insulator to retain the body heat.
+As you may have already known, body fat is like an extra layer of clothing that acts as an insulator to retain body heat.
 In other words, skinny dogs will tend to feel colder, given that all other factors are equal.

 4. Your dog’s age and health